sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 3] - (2-3) Custom Training Job.md

 | Model Upload to GCS | ✅ |
 | Model Registry | ✅ |

 Phase 3 (Part 2) is now complete with the successful implementation of a containerized training architecture for the Fashion MNIST classification model and model deployment in Vertex AI.
 While the execution environment was adapted due to quota constraints, all architectural components and implementation patterns follow professional ML engineering practices.
-The project is ready to proceed to the next steps of model evaluation and comprehensive monitoring.
+The project is ready to proceed to the next steps of model evaluation and comprehensive monitoring, with a focus on addressing the generalization issues identified in this phase.